mlavi/hugo/content/post/git-for-operators.md

   However, this can be changed to go back in history for point in time reconstruction.

 Branch
-: a complete copy of the repo contents (it is contained in the repo with it's own HEAD), used to prevent changes from impacting the master or main branch.
+: a complete copy of the repo contents (it is contained in the repo with it's own HEAD), used to prevent changes from impacting the main or default branch.
   - Typically used for non-blocking work as experiments, historical releases (can be simulated with Tag), and hotfix/patches.
   - Challenge:
     - continually merge each branch from main branch to minimize potential merge conflicts when eventually ending a branch.
     - Lifecycle of a branch to prevent increase the repo overhead due to branch sprawl.
   - Branches benefit from increased collaboration versus an uncoordinated clone of the repo.

-Master or mainline
+Main or mainline
-: the branch where all work is coordinated for release.
+: the default branch where all work is coordinated for release.
 When there are no branches, this is implicit.
+An older convention used to call this master.

 ## Git
 Stage